diagrams/diagrams-haddock/README.md

 -- > blueS = square 1 # makeitblue
 ```

-The two code blocks are selected since they both contain referenced
-bindings (`blueC` and `blueS`), and their entire combined contents are
-in scope while interpreting each diagram.
-In particular this means
+This also means that diagrams are recompiled only when necessary.
+For
-that the definition of `makeitblue` is available to be used in the
+example, if the definition of `blueC` is changed, only `blueC` will be
-definition of `blueS`.
+recompiled.
+If the definition of `makeitblue` is changed, both
+`blueC` and `blueS` will be recompiled.

 ## Invoking diagrams-haddock

-Invoking the `diagrams-haddock` tool is simple: you just give it a
+Invoking the `diagrams-haddock` tool is simple: just give it a
 list of targets, like so:

 ```